 3. DDP Yoga Now

-Stream these workouts for an active recovery or lower intensity day to give your body a break from HIIT and indoor cycling.
-The program also syncs with a heart rate monitor to keep you in the proper zone.
+Stream these workouts for an active recovery or lower-intensity day to give your body a break from HIIT and indoor cycling.
+The program also syncs with a heart-rate monitor to keep you in the right zone.
 Bonus: a plethora of delicious, nutritious recipes.

 4. Daily Burn

-"This is the best workout streaming subscription for anyone who easily gets bored with their workouts," says Caleb Backe, certified trainer and health expert for Maple Holistics.
+"Daily Burn is the best workout streaming subscription for anyone who easily gets bored with their workouts," says Caleb Backe, CPT, certified personal trainer and health expert for Maple Holistics.
 "It's by far the most versatile option to prevent you from hitting a plateau in your fitness journey."

 5. NEOU Fitness